Financial Aid FAQs

 What is verification?

-Verification is a process, which checks the accuracy of the information you reported on the FAFSA.
+Verification is a process which checks the accuracy of the information reported on the FAFSA.
 Submission of additional documentation is required.
 If selected for verification, the process must be completed before financial aid can be awarded.
-Notification of the selection for verification occurs through your Cincinnati State or personnel email.
+If you are selected for verification, you will be notified through your Cincinnati State or personal email.